+Grant and subgrant recipients must maintain neutrality among participating service providers or groups of service providers when conducting grant-funded outreach activities.
+Eligible households can be directed to the Companies Near Me Tool12 or be shown the list of ACP provider(s)13 serving the area.
+If there is only one service provider serving the area, the grant or subgrant recipient may inform the eligible household of that lone provider's information.
+This neutrality requirement ensures that the grant funding is not being used in a manner intended to specifically increase a particular provider's program enrollment and protects eligible households' right to choose their ACP provider and the type of broadband service that best fits their needs.
 Grant and subgrant recipients are expressly prohibited from favoring, directing, steering, incentivizing or otherwise encouraging households to enroll with a particular provider when performing grant-funded outreach activities.
-When conducting grant-funded outreach, grant and subgrant recipients are also expressly prohibited from using service provider-branded items such as outreach materials, gifts, or incentives, and from offering or providing consumers gifts or other incentives provided by service providers.
+When conducting grantfunded outreach, grant and subgrant recipients are also expressly prohibited from using service provider-branded items such as outreach materials, gifts, or incentives, and from offering or providing consumers gifts or other incentives provided by service providers.
 Grant and subgrant recipients may not accept funding in any form, including in-kind contributions, from a participating provider or a specific group of participating providers (including, but not limited to, broadband industry groups such as trade associations) for the purpose of conducting ACP outreach activities.